aditya-soni/Chatt/README.md

 Demo -
 https://fierce-inlet-76300.herokuapp.com/

-(use email - test@test.com, password - test or create a new)
+(use email - 'test@test.com' , password - 'test' or create a new user)

 # Technologies used